-Stripy Nest is a pilot project in collaboration with Canal View Primary School in Edinburgh.
-Pre-school pupils are working with Starcatchers artists and a play worker to co-design and create an interactive playground installation that will help improve their experience of the playground as they make the transition into P1 in August 2019.
+Stripy Nest was a pilot project in collaboration with Canal View Primary School in Edinburgh.
+Pre-school pupils worked with Starcatchers artists and a play worker to co-design and create an interactive playground installation that helped improve their experience of the playground as they made their transition into P1 in August 2019.

 The playground can sometimes be an intimidating and anxious experience for younger children, particularly those with additional support needs.
-Stripy Nest will give the children the opportunity to take the lead in creating a physical space that will help overcome some of these challenges – somewhere that promotes inclusive play, socialising and relationship-building.
+Stripy Nest gave the children the opportunity to take the lead in creating a physical space that helped overcome some of these challenges – somewhere that promotes inclusive play, socialising and relationship-building.

-Stripy Nest is funded by Ponton House Trust, Baily Thomas, The National Lottery Community Fund (Awards for All) and Souter Trust.
+Stripy Nest was funded by Ponton House Trust, Baily Thomas, The National Lottery Community Fund (Awards for All), Trefoil and Souter Trust.